bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 ----------

 A |ColorBar| can be created using a |ColorMapper| instance, which contains a color palette.
-Both on- and off-plot color bars are supported; the desired location can be specified when adding the
+Both on-plot and off-plot color bars are supported; the desired location can be specified when adding the
 |ColorBar| to the plot.